malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-The version number of the installed Defender binary.
+The version number of the installed enforcer binary.

 ##### `description` [`max_length=1024`]